 “You can speak now, that’s good,” she says, her tone varnished with dryness.
 “I see my actions yesterday made you uncomfortable.
 I’m not that same girl anymore, Kunle.
 People change in seven years.
 You can make peace with that or leave.”

 “You still haven’t told me what happened.”
 My voice is a little louder than I intend.
-“You just disappeared.
+“You disappeared.
 For seven years!
 I thought you were killed in the riots!
 I mourned you, Ada!
-Now you return after all this time with a strange power that can only be described as diabolical.
+I left the village because of your death.
+Now you return after all this time with a strange… power that can only be described as diabolical.
 What happened to you?”

 That was several years ago and that girl was long dead.